zng-ui/zng/docs/optimize-release.md

 release = [
-    "zng-ipc", # to support running the view-process as a separate process "zng/view", # build the view-process to avoid embedding the prebuilt binary "zng/crash_handler", # use the crash handler to recover from fatal crashes "zng/window", # enable the windows service and `Window!` widget "zng/button", # enable the `Button!` widget
+    "zng-ipc", # to support running the view-process as a separate process "zng/view", # build the view-process to avoid embedding the prebuilt binary "zng/view_hardware", # enable GPU renderer, better performance, but uses more RAM "zng/view_software", # enable CPU renderer, good to have as fallback "zng/crash_handler", # use the crash handler to recover from fatal crashes "zng/window", # enable the windows service and `Window!` widget "zng/button", # enable the `Button!` widget